“My office is a botanic garden, just like my medicine.”

 In 2005, she completed a training in veterinary acupuncture.
 Five years later, she completed one in phytotherapy.

-She became the owner of the Clinic in November 2013.
+She became the owner of the Clinic (now Hospital) in November 2013.

 Dr. Audet is also an active member of the International Veterinary Acupuncture Society and sits on the board of both the Association canadienne des vétérinaires acupuncteurs (AVAC) and the Association des médecines alternatives et complémentaires (AVMAC).
 She is committed to those modalities as well as complementary medicine!